cvagg/csc8311-coursework/README.md

 This program works best within an IDE e.g. pycharm.
 However, if run inside a terminal such as linux the input from prompts must be entered in string format " ".

 ## Further Work
 If I had more time I would implement a file read option where users could load a fasta file containing the two sequences instead of inputting them in the command line.
 I also wanted to display the optimal alignment that the scoring matrix computed but did not have enough time.
-Please see the opt_align.txt file in this repository with some pseudocode on how I would implement this if I had more time to work on it.
+Please see the fw_align.md file in this repository with some pseudocode on how I would implement this if I had more time to work on it.

 e.g.